-- Should be considered on all roads where total roadway width exceeds 60 feet or at intersections with four or more lanes. - Should be considered at intersections with difficult crossing geometry. - Should be designed to discourage drivers from encroaching into the pedestrian realm (e.g., include curbs, plantings or bollards). - May be used for stormwater management.
+- Should be considered on all roads where total roadway width exceeds 60 feet at intersections with three or more lanes, or one or two lane high speed roadways. - Should be considered at intersections with difficult crossing geometry. - Should be designed to discourage drivers from encroaching into the pedestrian realm (e.g., include curbs, plantings or bollards). - May be used for stormwater management.